-Patients in the Naperville and Wheaton area who choose Dr. Scherer for wisdom teeth removal have nothing to fear, as he has years of experiencing performing this procedure.
+Patients who choose Dr. Scherer for wisdom teeth removal have nothing to fear, as he has years of experiencing performing this procedure.
 On the day of the treatment, he’ll allow his patients to choose between local anesthesia or IV sedation to make them as comfortable as possible.

 Once the patient is unconscious, Dr. Scherer will begin his work.
 Overall, the wisdom teeth removal process usually takes between 30 to 60 minutes, and patients shouldn’t spend more than 90 total minutes in the office.